Jack Nicklaus: Awards and recognition

-He was awarded the Freedom of the Royal Burgh of St Andrews on July 11, 2022.
+Nicklaus was awarded the Freedom of the Royal Burgh of St Andrews on July 12, 2022.

 Career achievements

 Nicklaus holds the record for PGA major championships with a total 18; Tiger Woods is in second place with 15.
 Nicklaus has the third most PGA Tour victories with 73, behind Sam Snead (82) and Woods (82).
 Nicklaus also holds the record for the most wins at the Masters with six, and The Players Championship with three.
 He played on six Ryder Cup teams, captained the team twice and the Presidents Cup team four times, and topped the PGA Tour money list and scoring average eight times each.
 For 24 straight seasons, from 1960 to 1983 inclusive, he made at least one top ten finish in a major championship, and this is a record.